Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Algorithms for AMoD Control

 \subsection{Mathematical programming}

-Mathematical programming, also referred to as mathematical optimization, is a foundational tool in operations research and one of the most widely applied approaches to decision making in complex systems.
-It involves formulating a system model with an objective function and a set of constraints that capture the dynamics of the system and the operational requirements.
-Time is typically discretized into decision intervals, and control actions are computed by solving an optimization problem over each interval~\cite{bellman1966dynamic}.
-In the context of \gls{abk:amod} control, the optimization objective typically revolves around service time and system profitability.
-A detailed discussion of common objectives is provided in \cref{sec:evaluation}.
-Constraints in a mathematical programming model vary depending on the underlying network model and operational requirements.
-Specifically, rebalancing is typically modeled using network flow approaches~\cite{pavone2012robotic,rossi2018routing,volkov2012markov,salazar2019congestion} or queue-theoretical models~\cite{iglesias2019bcmp,zhang2018analysis,zhang2016control,braverman2019empty,belakaria2019multi}.
+Mathematical programming is a core tool in operations research and decision making in complex systems.
+It formulates a system model with an objective function and constraints capturing system dynamics and operational requirements; time is typically discretized into decision intervals, and control actions are obtained by solving an optimization problem at each interval~\cite{bellman1966dynamic}.
+In \gls{abk:amod} control, objectives usually target service quality and profitability (see \cref{sec:evaluation}), while constraints depend on the underlying network model and operations.
+In particular, rebalancing is commonly modeled via network flow~\cite{pavone2012robotic,rossi2018routing,volkov2012markov,salazar2019congestion} or queue-theoretic formulations~\cite{iglesias2019bcmp,zhang2018analysis,zhang2016control,braverman2019empty,belakaria2019multi}.